 Current management: Pacific Coast Groundfish Fishery Management Plan

 Commercial fishermen harvest whiting from the coastal population from April to November along northern California, Oregon, Washington, and British Columbia.
 For nearly 50 years, coastwide landings of Pacific whiting have averaged 221,000 metric tons.
-Recent landings have been above the long-term average, around 274,000 metric tons.
-In 2010, landings were about 217,000 metric tons.
+Recent landings have been above the long-term average, and in 2011, landings weighed 225,000 metric tons.

-Pacific whiting landings were valued at over $27.3 million in 2010.
+Pacific whiting landings were valued at more than $52.8 million in 2011.

 Recreational fishermen do not target Pacific whiting but sometimes catch them incidentally while fishing for other groundfish and salmon.